gideondk/Raiku/README.md

 * Additional documentation for specific use cases.

 ## Roadmap
-### 0.7.0 release
-The 0.7.0 release will focus on the stabilisation of the API and the implementation of a new Map Reduce framework and support for CRDTs.
-While earlier releases were based on technology available in Scalaz and Shapeless libraries, the 0.7.0 releases minimises dependencies by only focusing on the functionality available through Scala and Akka.

 ### 0.8.0 release
 The 0.8.0 release will integrate Akka Streams as the architecture for both streaming 2i as MR results.